slerman12/Builder/UnifiedML/src/ML/README.md

 **Standardization & normalization**

 Stats will automatically be computed for standardization and normalization, and saved in the corresponding Memory ```card.yaml``` in ```World/ReplayBuffer```.
 Disable standardization with ```standardize=false```.
 This will trigger to use normalization instead.
 Disable both with ```standardize=false norm=false```.
-Learn about the differences [here](https://www.geeksforgeeks.org/normalization-vs-standardization/).
+You may learn more about the differences at [GeeksforGeeks](https://www.geeksforgeeks.org/normalization-vs-standardization/).
 By default, an agent loaded from a checkpoint will reuse its original tabulated stats of the data that it was trained on even when evaluated or further trained on a new dataset, to keep conditions consistent.

 **Subsets**